klaidliadon/umbrella-content/en/travel/protective-equipment/beginner/s_what-now.md

 ---
 Swipe right for this lesson's checklist

-Go to the Advanced lesson for advice on what protective gear to wear in combat zones or civil unrest.[Go to Advanced Lesson](umbrella://travel/protective-equipment/advanced)
+Go to the Advanced lesson for advice on what protective gear to wear in combat zones or civil unrest.
+[Go to Advanced Lesson](umbrella://travel/protective-equipment/advanced)

 ### RELATED LESSONS/TOOLS